 The well-functioning of the Schengen area relies on Member States' effective and efficient application of the Schengen rules.
-The Schengen Evaluation and Monitoring Mechanism (SEMM) is a key safeguard to ensure the adequate implementation of the Schengen acquis, which allows not only for the timely detection of vulnerabilities, but also allows for the identification of best practices and innovative solutions put in place by Member States.
+The Schengen Evaluation and Monitoring Mechanism is a key safeguard to ensure the adequate implementation of the Schengen acquis, which allows not only for the timely detection of vulnerabilities, but also allows for the identification of best practices and innovative solutions put in place by Member States.

-The compendium of best practices accompanying the 2024 State of Schengen Report marks its second edition since the new SEMM Regulation came into force.
-As a living document, it encompasses both the best practices identified in the previous iteration of the compendium, as well as new and innovative measures identified in the evaluations that took place in 2023.
+The compendium of best practices accompanying the 2025 State of Schengen Report marks its third edition since the new Schengen Evaluation and Monitoring Regulation came into force.
+As a living document, it encompasses both the best practices identified in the previous iteration of the compendium, as well as new and innovative measures identified in the evaluations that took place in 2024, which significantly improve the implementation of common rules and that could be put into practice by other Member States.